dhiltonp/pop/docs/source/book/problem.rst

 OOP created a new set of rules and ideas around software development.
 What was once simply creating small compact functions that are called in sequence to execute data management and mathematical tasks, OOP changed the landscape.
-Introducing many new development models and concepts, such an inheritance and polymorphism.
+Introducing many new development models and concepts, such as inheritance and polymorphism.
 Code became all about making objects that represented standalone entities.

 But what is the origin of OOP?
 Where did these ideas come from?
 OOP is deeply rooted